Below is a comprehensive maintenance checklist for inspection, maintenance, and repairs for low slope roofing.

 Parapet walls should be inspected for deteriorating copings, cracked mortar joints or other signs of wear.
 Degradation of parapet walls can lead to water penetration in the structure.
 Water ingress is harmful to the structure but may also cause failure of roofing systems.
 Insulation, decking, framing, and fasteners are adversely affected by moisture penetration.

 The condition of the interior and exterior of the building are visually checked during inspection.
 Defects within a structure can affect the roofing system due to interactions between the structure and flat roof.

 The interior can be viewed by removing ceiling tiles if required.
 Inspect walls for settling, cracking, or movement.
 Decking should not be rusted (if metal) or deteriorating (if wood).
 Research water leak stains to locate entry of water/moisture.
 Inspect concrete decks for spalling, cracking and/or distortion revealing structural defects.

 Building Structure: Exterior

 Inspect tie-in areas for failure.
 Roof tie-ins have different materials in contact creating areas of stress.
 Sealants and other items should be inspected for cracking, splitting, or gaps.
-Degradation may have direct impact on performance of flat roof.
+Degradation may have direct impact on performance of a low slope roof.